 - Working with participating North American railroads to create national pools of high quality freight cars with the same general characteristics, reducing empty miles and freight cars required to meet customer needs;

-- Upgrading refrigerated boxcars to reduce diesel particulate matter emissions by 50 percent;
+- Upgrading refrigerated boxcars to reduce diesel particulate matter emissions;

 - Collaborating with shippers to increase car capabilities, improving integrity and safety;